robtweed/qewd-conduit/IRIS-linux.md

             |_ package.json

-You'll also see some other folders and files, but these are used for other *qewd-conduit* configurations and platforms, so they can be ignored.
+You'll also see some other folders and files.
+Many of these are used for other *qewd-conduit* configurations and platforms, so they can be ignored, but others will also be explained later in this documentation.

+## Install Node.js

+You need to ensure that Node.js is installed on your Linux or OSX system.
+*qewd-conduit* requires either Node.js versions 12.x and 14.x.

+Do not install earlier versions of Node.js, and if you already have an earlier version of Node.js installed, you will need to update it.

+If you don't already have Node.js installed, the easiest way to install it is to use the installer script that is included in the *qewd-conduit* folder.

+In a Terminal/Shell session, type the following:

+        cd ~
+        source qewd-conduit/install-scripts/install_node.sh

+You'll be asked your Linux password, and then installation will commence.

+On completion, you should have the latest version of Node.js installed on your Linux or OSX system.

 ## Edit the QEWD Configuration JSON file